Team Classification Overview

 For purpose of classifications, if six (6) or more players from the previous season's team are on a current team, they are considered the same team regardless of the TEAM NAME, MANAGER, COACHING STAFF or SPONSOR.

-The Regional Committee will make final classification adjustments around the middle of May each season.
+The Regional Committee will make final classification adjustments around the end of May each season.
 This should give teams ample time to prepare for State and National Championship events.
-Please note that teams may be reclassified at any time by the USSSA Illinois State Office, the Regional Committee or by the National Fastpitch Committee.
+Please note that teams may be reclassified at any time by the USSSA State Office, the Regional Committee or by the National Fastpitch Committee.

 If your team is a bubble team and you feel there is a possibility, at some point during the season, you could be moved up to a higher classification, you need to register your team for a National event that offers multiple classifications for your age division.